ilenhanako/it-kid-book/adult/real_web.md

 Instead of preparing the HTMLs in advance, we will ask "help" from "our assistant" to prepare the HTMLs.

 _Who is our assistant?_:bust_in_silhouette:
-He / she is not human, instead _our assistant_ could be Ruby script, Java, Phython, Node.JS ...
+He / she is not human, instead _our assistant_ could be Ruby:heart: script, Java, Phython, Node.JS ...
 Our assistant will be responsible to create the HTML we wants.

 _Why do we need those assistants?_